rgreer4/HeadstartExplorerCursor/README.md

 Like this: https://i.imgur.com/6LxfUFN.png (a whole wonderful video about the Headstart Explorer by Cathode Ray Dude: https://www.youtube.com/watch?v=d1jpIiST6ec )

 Windows doesn't like big cursors.
-I don't know how to load it without software like CursorFX: https://www.stardock.com/products/cursorfx/ ($5, 30 day trial...)
+I don't know how to load it without software like CursorFX: https://www.stardock.com/products/cursorfx/ ($5, 30 day trial...I'll be tired of the cursor by then.)

 In CursorFX:
 1. My Cursors